 At the venue you’ll see the Richmond Country Farms produce store.
 It’s a great place to buy fresh fruits and vegetables, so don’t forget to check it out after your visit to the fields of flowers.

-When you arrive at the venue there are signs directing you to the sunflower festival.
-You’ll buy your tickets and then wait for a tractor and wagon to take you to the fields.
-The wagon ride goes down a dirt road through the farm to the sunflowers.
-It takes about 5 or so minutes to get there.
+When you arrive at the venue there are usually signs directing you to the sunflower festival.
+In some years, after you buy your tickets, you wait for a tractor and wagon to take you to the fields.
+However, that wasn’t the case in 2021 because of COVID-19.

 There are many different kinds of sunflowers at the festival.
 There are short ones, tall ones and really tall ones!
 It’s remarkable how many different varieties there are, and how big some of them grow!